 - Malta and the EU: Malta joined the EU on the 1st of May, 2004

 The single currency in circulation is the Euro.
 Rough exchange rates (1 Euro): USD 1.12, GBP 0.74 and AUD 1.59 (September 2015).

 Several banks (HSBC, BOV, APS and Banif being the major ones) are located in the various localities and several ATMs are situated around commercial and tourist areas.
 Cards accepted are generally those connected to international networks Cirrus and Maestro and popularly used credit cards such as VISA, Mastercard and American Express are widely accepted (by banks and retail establishments alike).

 This is where you can find ATMs of:

 Looking to exchange currency?
 Most banks accept exchange and offer automatic currency exchange machines in popular tourist areas.
-You will also find companies like Fexserv that offer exchange at good rates.
+You will also find companies like Fexserv that offer currency exchange at good rates.
 Local shops in tourist areas that accept foreign currency are logically going to give you less favourable rates.

-14. Telephony and data
+14. Telephony and internet connectivity

 The country code is +356 and outgoing code is 00, followed by the country code of the international number you wish to dial.

 The three major mobile phone network operators are Vodafone, Go and Melita.
 Coverage for Vodafone and Go on data is generally better, with Vodafone having a slight edge.
-All three offer pre-paid phone and ineternet data plans and SIM cards can be purchased from local stationeries (small local shops for writing and office materials) as well.
-For best coverage of those planning to travel across the Maltese islands, Vodafone and Go are your best bets, despite the slightly cheaper rates from Melita.
+All three offer pre-paid phone and internet data plans and SIM cards can be purchased from local stationeries (small local shops for writing and office materials) as well.
+For the best coverage of those planning to travel across the Maltese islands, Vodafone and Go are your best bets, despite the slightly cheaper rates from Melita.
 If you don’t plan to roam around much, Melita should do just fine.